Giorgio Behr: Other

 Today, Behr is also president of the jury and of the board of trustees for the Dr. Kausch Prize at the University of St. Gallen.
 Giorgio Behr is also a member of the board of trustees and the program commission of Avenir Suisse.
-Since 2006, Giorgio Behr has been president of the IVS Chamber of Commerce of the Schaffhausen region; during this time, the activities of the IVS were expanded.
+From 2006 until 2023, Giorgio Behr was president of the IVS Chamber of Commerce of the Schaffhausen region; during this time, the activities of the IVS were expanded.